No More (I Can't Stand It)

 "No More (I Can't Stand It)" is a song by German Eurodance project Maxx.
-It was released in March 1994 by labels Blow Up and Intercord as the second single from their debut album, To the Maxximum (1994), and is the follow-up to the project's successful debut single, "Get-A-Way".
+It was released in March 1994 through the labels Blow Up and Intercord as the second single from their debut album, To the Maxximum (1994).
 The singer on the song is Linda Meek after that Samira Besic did not participate further in Maxx, after "Get-A-Way".
-"No More" was written by Dakota O'Neil, Dawhite, Gary Bokoe, George Torpey and The Hitman, and produced by The Movement.
+"No More" was written by Dakota O'Neil, Dawhite, Gary Bokoe, George Torpey and The Hitman, and it was produced by the Movement.
 The single was a hit on the charts across Europe, peaking at number eight on the UK Singles Chart.
-It also charted in Canada and Japan.
+It also charted in Australia, Canada, Israel and Japan.
 The accompanying music video was directed by Jonathan Bate and filmed in France.

 Composition

-A&R man of Intercord's Blow Up, Andy Kappel, told in an 1994 interview about the song and its similarity to "Get-A-Way", "According to the 'never change a winning team' motto, a second single may be exactly the same as the first.
+A&R man of Intercord's Blow Up, Andy Kappel, told in a 1994 interview about the song and its similarity to "Get-A-Way", "According to the 'never change a winning team' motto, a second single may be exactly the same as the first.
 But then you have to watch out, you have to keep on looking for something new.
 There's hardly any difference between most Euro dance product made in Germany anymore.
 The hook line is very important, as we want to sell singles.
 From there you can think of selling albums.
 That's why Blow Up product has such a commercial sound.
 The production teams [like DMP] I work with have to keep the average German disco in mind.
 The people here like to dance to 130-140 BPM songs with a good melody.
 But now we're almost at the end of this style."